 Umbrella companies charge contractors in two main ways:

 1. Fixed margin – the vast majority of schemes charge contractors a fixed weekly or monthly fee for using their services.

 2. Percentage – a smaller number of companies charge a percentage of your invoice value.
 You could end up paying a small fortune under this model unless the fees are capped at a reasonable level.
 The company doesn’t need to do any more work for you if you are invoicing £1,000 or £10,000 a month!
 Thankfully, this type of pricing is very unusual in the PAYE umbrella space these days (2022).

-Umbrella fees can be claimed back as legitimate business expenses, and therefore you won’t pay any tax on the amount of fees you pay.
+Umbrella fees can be claimed back as a legitimate business expense; therefore you won’t pay any tax on the amount of fees you pay.